 Why partition a hard drive?

-- EaseUS Partition Master : A feature-rich third-party software, offering advanced options and support for various file systems.
+- EaseUS Partition Master : A feature-rich third-party software offering advanced options and support for various file systems.

 - GParted : A powerful and versatile open-source solution, particularly appreciated by experienced users.

-Detailed Guide to Partitioning
+Detailed guide to partitioning

 Back up your data